What is THCA and How Do You Find It?

 Raw cannabis refers to fresh cannabis flower and leaves that have not been dried, cured, or heated.

-Cannabinoid acids are not psychoactive.
-Rather, one of the most dominant acids, tetrahydrocannabinolic acid (THCA), only transforms into mind-bending tetrahydrocannabinol (THC) with heat and age.
+THCA only transforms into mind-bending tetrahydrocannabinol (THC) with heat and/or age.

 What is tetrahydrocannabinolic acid (THCA)?

-Psychoactive THC may have the better reputation, but overlooking the potential of raw THCA is a mistake.
+Psychoactive THC may have the greater reputation, but overlooking the potential of raw THCA is a mistake.

 Additional research has found that THCA produces necrosis in cannabis leaves.